 We measure the compensation costs of share-based compensation arrangements based on the grant-date fair value and recognize the costs in the financial statements over the period during which employees are required to provide services.
 Share-based compensation arrangements include options, restricted stock, restricted stock units, performance-based awards, share appreciation rights, and employee share purchase plans.
 As such, compensation cost is measured on the date of grant at fair value.
-We amortize such compensation amounts, if any, over the respective vesting periods of the award.
-We use the Black-Scholes-Merton option pricing model, or the Black-Scholes Model, an acceptable model in accordance with ASC 718, that requires the input of highly complex and subjective variables, including the expected life of the award and our expected stock price volatility over a period equal to or greater than the expected life of the award.
+We amortize such compensation amounts, if any, over the respective service periods of the award.
+We use the Black-Scholes-Merton option pricing model, or the Black-Scholes Model, an acceptable model in accordance with ASC 718 to value options.
+Calculating share-based compensation expense requires the input of highly subjective judgment and assumptions, including forfeiture rates, estimates of expected life of the share-based award, stock price volatility and risk-free interest rates.
+The assumptions used in calculating the fair value of share-based awards represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
+As a result, if factors change and we use different assumptions, our share-based compensation expense could be materially different in the future.

-Equity instruments ("instruments") issued to non-employees are recorded on the basis of the fair value of the instruments, as required by ASC 505, Equity Based Payments to Non-Employees, or ASC 505.
+Equity instruments ("instruments") issued to non-employees are recorded on the basis of the fair value of the instruments, as required by ASC 505, Equity - Based Payments to Non-Employees, or ASC 505.
 ASC 505 defines the measurement date and recognition period for such instruments.
 In general, the measurement date is when either (a) a performance commitment, as defined, is reached or (b) the earlier of (i) the non-employee performance is complete or (ii) the instruments are vested.
+The estimated expense is recognized each period based on the current fair value of the award.
+As a result, the amount of expense related to awards to non-employees can fluctuate significantly during the period from the date of the grant through the final measurement date.
 The measured value related to the instruments is recognized over a period based on the facts and circumstances of each particular grant as defined in ASC 505.

-We recognize the compensation expense for all share-based compensation granted based on the grant date fair value estimated in accordance with ASC 718.
+We recognize the compensation expense for all share-based compensation granted, net of estimated forfeitures, based on the grant date fair value estimated in accordance with ASC 718.
 We generally recognize the compensation expense on a straight-line basis over the employee's requisite service period.
+We estimate the forfeiture rate based on our historical experience of forfeitures.
+If our actual forfeiture rate is materially different from our estimate, share-based compensation expense could be significantly different from what we have recorded in the current period.